dmitroAndrus/tho-php-authorization/README.markdown

 Example of generic user authorization.
 User has all gereric fields: user name, First and Last name, birthday, email, phone number and address fields.
 User can sign in with user name, email or phone number.
-On sign up notification mail is sent to admin and user email.
+Notification mail is sent to admin and user email on sign up.
 It has example of attaching file to mail letter for user.

 *It outoloads PHP classes from ThoPHPAuthorization namespace*